 Incorporating iron-rich black pudding and pine nut-spiked breadcrumbs into your sausage casing boosts the number of body-building calories, while the addition of both fats and fiber helps lower cholesterol.

 Nutrition Evaluation of Scotch Egg Recipe

-Scotch egg recipe air fryer is a huge hit in our test kitchen.
-Air fryer scotch egg recipes are a great option for breakfast and lunch time since they are packed with high protein.
+The scotch egg recipe air fryer is a huge hit in our test kitchen.
+Air fryer scotch egg recipes are a great option for breakfast and lunchtime since they are packed with high protein.